tri-cods/html-css/sections/links.md

 [About](about.html)

 This link is asking the browser to look for a file titled `about.html` in the same folder.
-If a file named `about.html` is not in the same folder, clicking the link will result in a `404 -Page Not Found` error.
+If a file named `about.html` is not in the same folder, clicking the link will result in a `404—Page Not Found` error.

 ## Option Two: Absolute Links